West Yorkshire Police

 West Yorkshire Police use the following definition of domestic abuse:

-Family members are defined as mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.
+Family members are defined as mother, father, son, daughter, brother, sister, grandparents, uncle, aunt, niece, nephew or first cousin, whether directly related, in-laws or step-family.

 Domestic abuse occurs mostly towards women from men but men can also be victims.
 It can occur in any relationship regardless of age, sex, class, race or disability.

-If you are suffering same sex domestic violence, please click here for more information.
+If you are in a same sex relationship and suffering domestic abuse, please click here for more information.

 What to do if you are a victim